micahburnside/JSON-HTTP-Server/README.md

 # JSON API Server

-A simple HTTP server that serves JSON data from a selected file.
+A simple locally hosted HTTP server that serves JSON data from a JSON file.

 ## Getting Started